jacobsebek/huffman/README.md

 2. Input file
 3. Output file

-For example, to compress the file `file.txt` and output to the file `output.txt`, you would use:
+For example, to compress the file `file.txt` and output to the file `output.huf`, you would use:
 ```
-huffman -c file.txt output.txt
+huffman -c file.txt output.huf
 ```
 For a more detailed description, check out [the documentation file](<doc/Stage 1/doc.txt>).